James Pascoe Group: Stevens

 Stevens was founded in Auckland, New Zealand as Henry Stevens Ltd in 1924.
 Its first store selling household hardware and kitchen appliances was located on Karangahape Road in Auckland.
 In 1946 the company was named Stevens Bros Ltd, and by 1986 had spread outside Auckland into the North Island as Stevens for Gifts.
-In the noughties, Stevens upgraded and modernised its stores, expanded as far south as Christchurch, launched an online wedding Gift Registry in 2005, and a full online store in 2007.
+In the 2000s, Stevens upgraded and modernised its stores, expanded as far south as Christchurch, launched an online wedding Gift Registry in 2005, and a full online store in 2007.

 James Pascoe Group purchased the 83-year-old family-owned kitchen, table and giftware 20-store chain in November 2007.
 By 2009 JPG had expanded the company to 30 stores.
 Formerly marketed as 'Stevens for Gifts' and 'Stevens Home & Giving', the chain is currently known as 'Stevens – The Kitchen Specialists'.

 As of 2022, there are 24 Stevens stores across New Zealand.
 17 of which are featured as separate stores-within-stores within JPG's Farmers department stores, alongside Farmers own arguably less upmarket Kitchen, Tabletop and Small Appliances departments.

 Stevens' rivals include Dunedin-based Acquisitions (22 stores) and Briscoe Group's (also Farmers largest competitor for homeware) smaller Living & Giving store (St. Lukes).